StrivenWord/mrc-hugo/content/services/sunday-service-3-23-20.md

     <blockquote cite="https://www.facebook.com/106214636103566/videos/1109760739385133/">
       <a href="https://www.facebook.com/106214636103566/videos/1109760739385133/">How to Share With Just Friends</a>
       <p>How to share with just friends.</p>
-      Posted by <a href="https://www.facebook.com/facebook/">Facebook</a> on Friday, December 5, 2014
+      Posted by <a href="https://www.facebook.com/facebook/">Facebook</a> on Sunday, March 23, 2020
     </blockquote>
   </div>
 </div>